-Top Players in the EPL – Last 10 years + Height
+Best Players in the EPL – Short and Tall

 The following is a list of the best players in the English Premier League over the last 10 years.
 A note for defenders and goalkeepers, you a less likely to get the accolades that the forward players get!

-The height of the players range from 5’6” to 6’4” – this is a good indication that the height of a soccer player does not restrict you from gaining awards.
+The height of the players ranges from 5’6” to 6’4” – this is a good indication that the height of a soccer player does not restrict you from gaining awards.

 |Virgil van Dijk||2018||6’4”||Center Back|